 Mercifully, modern technology is here to prevent such hard-copy paper receipts chaos from sucking up busy professionals' time and mental health.
 Rows of physical file cabinets full of folders can now be replaced with a single digital filing system.

 The biggest improvement brought on by new tax-related software is that it has both, organizational and executive functions to help the freelancer/self-employed worker.
-The software can take over the number/data crunching when it's a tax-filing season.
+Bonsai is the best tax software for freelancers.
+We can take over the number/data crunching when it's a tax-filing season.

 For self-employed individuals, business expenses come in a variety of forms.
 Those working from home must take extra care to keep the "business expenses" category separate from "personal purchases" category -- ideally, by keeping a separate business bank account.
 Here is just a sampler of the most common 1099 deductions a freelancer could claim if they organized their receipts properly:

-A freelancer, working from home is entitled to writing off a reasonable amount of rent as a business expense (at $5 per foot for up to 300 feet of space for home office).
+A freelancer working from home is entitled to writing off a reasonable amount of rent as a business expense (at $5 per foot for up to 300 feet of space for home office).
+You could also claim the actual expenses of your running your home office.
+Claiming this on your taxes has gotten a bad reputation but the home office deduction audit myth isn't true.

 Any electronic device/tool a freelancer uses for work, from a computer purchase to a smartphone to a digital camera may be eligible to be written off with a receipt.